Build key relationships

 The first intake into the Bachelor of Midwifery program will be Fall 2021.

 Applications to the University of Manitoba are completed online.
 To begin your application,select the "Start or continue your application" button.
 The online application includes several parts, and you may be required to submit transcripts, proof of English Language proficiency, and other documents.

-The Bachelor of Midwifery program also has a number of non-academic requirements.
-Acceptance into the program is conditional upon receipt of documentation proving completion of these items, which include:
+The Bachelor of Midwifery Program also has a number of non-academic admission requirements.
+Acceptance into the program is conditional upon receipt of documentation proving completion of the outlined requirements.